 Sticky labels are a great invention: they have so many purposes, from keeping track of the contents of containers to being used to display prices when selling products.
-The problem is, they can often be pretty hard to remove without leaving any residue or damage.
+The problem is, they can often be pretty hard to remove without leaving any sticky residue or damage.
 So, to make your life easier, we’ve compiled a list of our top 10 tips to remove sticky labels from a wide variety of surfaces, and often with things that you may already have at home…

 1. Cooking oil